 Dr. Sally Rogers specializes in conducting developmental and treatment research into autism and other developmental disorders and working with children with developmental disabilities and their families, especially young children with autism.
 She studies early developmental processes, including imitation, social-communicative behavior, development of motor skills, language, and social interaction patterns.
 Dr. Rogers’ is currently focused on developing and improving treatments for early autism using a treatment model that she developed in collaboration with Geraldine Dawson, the Early Start Denver Model.
 Her efforts to deliver effective interventions to people with autism and their families takes her to places all over the globe, training therapists to use ESDM.
 Dr. Rogers’ clinical interests include evaluation of cognitive, behavioral, social, emotional, and adaptive functioning; early intervention for children with autism; developing treatment and educational interventions for persons with autism of all ages, and social skills groups for adults with autism.
 She has written extensively in her field, authoring numerous articles and books and developing training videos.

-Dr. Aubyn Stahmer is an Associate Professor in Psychiatry at UC San Diego.
+Dr. Aubyn Stahmer is an Professor in Psychiatry and Behavioral Sciences at the UC Davis MIND Institute.
 She received her Ph.D. at UCSD and has spent her research career developing and testing interventions for young children with autism, developing integrated toddler day programs, testing improvements in public school classrooms that support children with ASD, and conducting dissemination and implementation studies of empirically supported treatments in community settings.
 She is a licensed psychologist and a board-certified behavior analyst with expertise in Pivotal Response Treatment (PRT), and Early Start Denver Model, and a wide range of other interventions as well.
 She is widely considered to be one of the most experienced intervention researchers in ASD, with a host of publications and a recently published text on use of PRT in public school settings with children with ASD.

 Megan E. Tudor, Ph.D., is an Assistant Clinical Professor of Pediatrics and a Licensed Clinical Psychologist at the UC Davis MIND Institute.
 She received her Ph.D. in Clinical Psychology from Stony Brook University and completed her postdoctoral training at the Yale Child Study Center.
 Dr. Tudor's research examines the experiences and clinical presentations typically developing siblings of youth with autism.
 She also studies anxiety treatment for youth with autism and is the supervisor CBT supervisor of the STAAR study within the Autism Center of Excellence (ACE).
 She co-runs the Anxiety Treatment Center wherein she supervises trainees, provides direct clinical care, and administers community trainings related to cognitive behavioral therapy (CBT) for youth with anxiety and co-occurring conditions.
 Her clinical specialties include CBT, sibling relationships, anxiety, disruptive behavior, and neurodevelopmental assessment.
 Dr. Tudor is also an avid teacher, including courses and student groups at the UC Davis campus, didactics for medical students and other trainees within UC Davis Health, and events within the broader community.